landonpadg/Team-3-Loan-Predictions/README.md

 Using your IDE of your choice run the codes one by one in order.
 Ensure you have keras, tensorflow, scikit-learn, and seaborne downloaded.

+## Contact information

+For questions or conerns email us at